Last Updated on

 Parking: There is a good amount of parking up along the roadside, free too!

 One of the friendliest little spots to walk your pooch off the lead and enjoy the beach to the fullest.
 Tassells Cove, at the northern end of Safety Beach, on the Mornington Peninsula is one of the most popular beaches for dogs and their humans and one of the best dog-friendly walks on the Mornington Peninsula.
 Lovely shallow water and a gorgeous sandy beach, with cliffs behind and rocks to the far end.

-Parking: There is limited parking, free, by the beach.
+Parking: About 25 parking spaces, free, by the beach.
 The access to the parking is a little confusing, see the image below.
 The main road passes under the small bridge to the car park.
 It is a good idea to browse google maps and directions to know beforehand how to get here.

 Right down towards the end of the Mornington Peninsula is the super popular Flinders Beach off-lead dog zone.
 Scenery, history and loads of fun for pooches, it is definitely a walk to put on your ‘must do’ list.